SharinaS/music-central/README.md

 MusicCentral is currently deployed on Heroku, and can be used to [keep track of your favorite music here](https://yourmusiccentral.herokuapp.com/), though remember, while MusicCentral is functional, it is still under construction, so it will look a little different everytime you signin.

+MusicCentral, besides helping to organize some music, served as a learning playground for several AWS services.

 ![Screenshot of song view](assets/song-view.png)

 ## Tech Used